aigarskadikis/zabbix-agent-populate-windows/README.md

-# Zabbix agent deployment for windows
+# Zabbix agent populate for windows

 This project contains multiple scripts how to detect, install, replace and maintain Zabbix agent for Windows systems.
 It will use additional libraries (sed.exe, libiconv2.dll, libintl3.dll, regex2.dll, grep.exe, pcre3.dll) to format the received content.
 This libraries must be side by side with other *.cmd scripts.

 ## Download agent through command line

-The very light version through command line
+Download the very light version:
 ```
 download-zabbix-agent.cmd 4.0.7
 ```

-Agent with the encryption feature can be obtained
+Agent with the encryption feature can be initiating:
 ```
 download-zabbix-agent.cmd 4.0.7 openssl
 ```